FAIRmat-NFDI/pynxtools/examples/README.md

 # Getting started

-Here, we provide examples for the folllowing topics:
+Here, we provide examples for the following topics:
 - creating NeXus application definitions
 - convert your data (raw data, numerical data, metadata) into a NeXus/HDF5 file using the [built-in readers of pynxtools](https://fairmat-nfdi.github.io/pynxtools/reference/built-in-readers.html).
 - creating your own reader plugin for pynxtools